vipincsekar/Parallelizing-Simulation/README.md

 Methodology: Openmpi, C-Programming.

 In this project, twenty random numbers had been generated for Inter-arrival time and Service Time.
 In which random numbers are being parallelized into two parts such as ten numbers each.
-Then the simulation process is being done and average idle time is being founded.
+Then the simulation process is being done and average idle time and waiting time is being founded.